 Early treatment of acromegaly can prevent these complications from developing or becoming worse.
-If untreated, acromegaly and its complications can lead to premature death.
+Untreated, acromegaly and its complications can lead to premature death.

-To begin the diagnostic process, your doctor will take a medical history and conduct a physical exam.
+Your doctor will ask about your medical history and conduct a physical exam.
 Then he or she may recommend the following steps:

 - GH and IGF-I measurement.
 After you've fasted overnight, your doctor will take a blood sample to measure your levels of GH and IGF-I. Elevated levels of these hormones suggest acromegaly.

 - Growth hormone suppression test.
 This is the definitive method for verifying acromegaly.
 In this test, your blood levels of GH are measured before and after you drink a preparation of sugar (glucose).
 Normally, glucose ingestion depresses levels of GH.
 If you have acromegaly, your GH level will tend to stay high.

 - Imaging.
 Your doctor may recommend that you undergo an imaging procedure, such as magnetic resonance imaging (MRI), to help pinpoint the location and size of a tumor of your pituitary gland.
 If no pituitary tumors are seen, your doctor may look for nonpituitary tumors as the cause of your high GH levels.

 Treatment focuses on lowering your production of GH, as well as reducing the negative effects of the tumor on the pituitary gland and surrounding tissues.
 You may need more than one type of treatment.

 Doctors can remove most pituitary tumors using a method called transsphenoidal surgery.
 In this procedure, your surgeon works through your nose to extract the pituitary tumor.